-Introduction to the LRZ Compute Cloud
+Introduction to the LRZ Compute Cloud Why the Cloud - Motivation through Examples

-Why the Cloud - Motivation through Examples
+• Use case 1:

-Use case 1: You need to install a web server.
+You need to install a web server.
 You know very well how to manage a given Linux Distro (let's say Ubuntu) and you manage yourself very well with the Nginx server.

-- What are your options?
+- Let's discuss several options:

 - Buy a small server

-- Expensive (hardware + electricity)
+- Expensive (cost of hardware + cost of electricity)

-- Maintenance slowdown
+- You need to maintain the hardware (if a memory module fails, you replace it, and you find a substitute machine while reparation is ongoing)

 - SuperMUC-NG / Linux Cluster

 - Difficult to install new software

 - In which compute node are you running?
 You need to open port 80 there!

-Introduction to the LRZ Compute Cloud
+Introduction to the LRZ Compute Cloud Why the Cloud - Motivation through Examples

-Why the Cloud - Motivation through Examples
+• Use case 2:

-Use case 2: You would like to do a hands-on demo with Docker containers and using the latest deep learning framework, showing how it performs in CPUs and GPUs.
-The hands-on is tomorrow and 100 students are registered.
+You would like to do a hands-on demo using the latest deep learning framework, showing how it performs in CPUs and GPUs.
+The hands-on is tomorrow and 5 students are attending.

-- What are your options: - Buy 100 small servers - Expensive - Once the hands-on is finished, what do you do with 100 servers? - What happens if at last minute a 101th student enrolls in the hands-on? - SuperMUC-NG / Linux Cluster / Other cluster - Batch system: how can you assure your 5 jobs run exactly at the time of the hands-on - Install the framework on SLES12
+- Let's discuss several options: - Buy 5 small servers - Expensive (cost of hardware + cost of electricity -- GPUs are power hungry!) - Once the hands-on is finished, what do you do with 5 servers? - SuperMUC-NG / Linux Cluster / Other cluster - Batch system: how can you assure your 5 jobs run exactly at the time of the hands-on - Install the framework on SLES12 - What happens if at last minute a 6th student enrolls in the hands-on?